gigatesseract/KPMatch/README.md

 # KPMatch
 A new approach to multi-scale template matching using key-point matching and perspective-transformations

+This is a rough draft of the approach.
+Advantages:
+* No need of multi scale template matching CNNs!
+* Blazing fast